 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take atazanavir (Reyataz®), fosamprenavir (Lexiva®), ketoconazole (Nizoral®), rifampin (Rifadin®, Rifamate®, Rifater®), or St. John's wort while you are being treated with this medicine, unless your doctor says it is okay.
+- You should not take atazanavir (Reyataz®), fosamprenavir (Lexiva®), itraconazole (Sporanox®), ketoconazole (Nizoral®), rifampin (Rifadin®, Rifamate®, Rifater®), or St John's wort while being treated with this medicine, unless your doctor says it is okay.

-- Make sure your doctor knows if you are also using other medicine to treat HIV or AIDS (such as efavirenz, indinavir, lopinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Kaletra®, Norvir®, Sustiva®, or Viracept®).
+- Make sure your doctor knows if you also use other medicine to treat HIV or AIDS (such as efavirenz, indinavir, lopinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Kaletra®, Norvir®, Sustiva®).
+Tell your doctor if you use cisapride (Propulsid®), clarithromycin (Biaxin®), cyclophosphamide (Cytoxan®), ergotamine (Ergomar®, Ergostat®), fluconazole (Diflucan®), methadone (Dolophine®), or rifabutin (Mycobutin®).

-- Tell your doctor if you are using a narcotic pain reliever (such as fentanyl, Sublimaze®), medicine to treat seizures (such as carbamazepine, clonazepam, ethosuximide, Klonopin®, Tegretol®, or Zarontin®), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, or Sandimmune®), medicine to treat heart rhythm problems (such as amiodarone, disopyramide, lidocaine, Cordarone®, or Norpace®), a blood thinner (such as warfarin, Coumadin®), or certain blood pressure medicines (such as diltiazem, nifedipine, verapamil, Adalat®, Calan®, or Cardizem®).
+- Tell your doctor if you use a narcotic pain reliever (such as fentanyl, Sublimaze®), medicine to treat seizures (such as carbamazepine, clonazepam, ethosuximide, Klonopin®, Tegretol®, Zarontin®), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, Sandimmune®), medicine to treat heart rhythm problems (such as amiodarone, disopyramide, lidocaine, Cordarone®, Norpace®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), certain blood pressure medicines (such as diltiazem, nifedipine, verapamil, Adalat®, Calan®, Cardizem®), or birth control pills.

 Warnings While Using This Medicine